This is an executive summary of our investigation into safeguarding the future and catastrophic risks

 - Center for Health Security, a think tank at the Bloomberg School of Public Health at Johns Hopkins University, which researches and advocates for improved biosecurity policy in the US and internationally.

-- The biosecurity programs at Nuclear Threat Initiative’s biosecurity programs, a nonprofit, nonpartisan global security organisation focused on reducing nuclear and biological threats imperiling humanity.
+- The biosecurity programs at Nuclear Threat Initiative’s biosecurity programs, a nonprofit, nonpartisan global security organization focused on reducing nuclear and biological threats imperiling humanity.

 - The Center for Security and Emerging Technology, a think tank producing policy analysis at the intersection of national and international security and emerging tech, based at Georgetown University.

-- Research led by Dr. Philip Tetlock’s forecasting research, a Professor of Political Science at the University of Pennsylvania aiming to carry out research related to forecasting global catastrophic risks.
+- Research led by Professor Philip Tetlock’s forecasting research, a Professor of Political Science at the University of Pennsylvania aiming to carry out research related to forecasting global catastrophic risks.

 - Dr Seth Baum, Global Catastrophic Risk Institute